Skip to content

 10. What types of safaris are available in Uganda?

-• Uganda offers various types of safaris including traditional game drives, primate safaris- gorilla and chimpanzee trekking safaris, boat safaris, bird watching safaris, horseback safaris, fishing safaris, hot air balloon safaris, photography safaris, cultural safaris, and walking safaris.
+• Uganda offers various types of safari experiences including traditional game drives, primate safaris- gorilla and chimpanzee trekking safaris, boat safaris, bird-watching safaris, horseback safaris, fishing safaris, hot air balloon safaris, photography safaris, cultural safaris, walking safaris.

 11. How long should I plan for a safari in Uganda?